 Take-away food is inexpensive and costs students about BD 4-5 a day if all meals are eaten outside.
 Some students go to coffee shops in town at night when the library on campus closes which obviously increases the costs.
 Most students visit the cinemas at Seef mall or Bahrain City Centre Mall on weekends.
 Average weekly entertainment expenses are around BD 20 – 25.

 Printing at university (for lecture notes, projects etc) costs around BD 10 per month.

-The student visa is initially issued for one year.
-The visa fee payable upon enrolling in RCSI Bahrain is BD230.
-The cost of renewing the visa is BD106 per year.
+The student visa is initially issued for five years.
+The visa fee payable upon enrolling in RCSI Bahrain is BD245.
+The cost of renewing the visa is BD117.500 after five years.

 Excluding accommodation costs, around BD 250 per month should be calculated for food, personal items and entertainment costs.
 However, please note that this amount varies according to the student’s style of living and preferences.